 - Prepare by setting out a large plate topped with paper towels and a large slotted spoon near the stove, these cook quickly!
 Also fill your paper bag with about a cup of powdered sugar.

-- Carefully place several pieces of dough in the oil, when you see the edges turning golden, quickly flip them over and cook for a few seconds more.
-Use slotted spoon to remove dough to the paper towels on the plate.
-Let drain on paper towel for about 30 seconds then toss into the paper bag filled with powdered sugar.
+Carefully place several pieces of dough in the oil, when you see the edges turning golden, quickly flip them over and cook for a few seconds more.
+Use a slotted spoon to remove dough from the oil and place on the paper towels.
+Let the dough drain on the paper towels for about 30 seconds then toss into the paper bag filled with powdered sugar.
 Seal the top and shake to coat.
 Add more powdered sugar as needed as you go.
 Remove coated pieces to a plate and serve immediately, they taste best warm!

-We are big fans of the delicious flavors in New Orleans and have made a bunch of yummy copycat recipes from our visits there.
+We are big fans of the delicious flavors in New Orleans.
+Check out more of our favorite copycat recipes from our visits to New Orleans here:

 - Creamy Cajun Shrimp Pasta

 - Cajun Style Grill Foil Packets